doublemoulinet/Morrowind-Modular-Mod-Guide/GAMEPLAY.md

 # Gameplay - Expanded
+The good stuff.
+This module introduces the majority of the gameplay mechanics and new features that cannot strictly be considered fixes or balance changes.
+As ever, this module remains faithful to the vanilla game's look and feel.

 ## Player Levelling
 Morrowind's levelling system shows its age.
 Because of how it handles skill-ups and attribute modifiers, Morrowind encourages micromanagement and powergaming, which is uNiMmERsiVE and BAD.
 There are several recent lua-based levelling overhauls that make skill increases/levelling much less intrusive.